pablosanjose/Quantica.jl/docs/src/manual.md

   Parameters       : [:t]
 ```

-We can apply `Modifier`s by passing them as extra arguments to `hamiltonian`, which results again in a `ParametricHamiltonian` with the parametric modifiers applied
+We can also apply `Modifier`s by passing them as extra arguments to `hamiltonian`, which results again in a `ParametricHamiltonian` with the parametric modifiers applied
 ```jldoctest
 julia> peierls! = @hopping!((t, r, dr; Bz = 0) -> t * cis(-Bz/2 * SA[-r[2], r[1]]' * dr));